Ynysboeth: Administration

 Although not a part of Abercynon itself, administratively Ynysboeth is grouped within the same electoral ward; however Ynysboeth and Tyntetown are more closely aligned from a social and historic perspective with the nearby community of Penrhiwceiber.

 These also fall within the ecclesiastical parish of 'Penrhiwceiber, Matthewstown & Ynysboeth', and together with Penrhiwceiber and the western portion of Mountain Ash form the 'Lower Cynon Cluster'.

 Local Amenities

 Ynysboeth is home to 'Ynysboeth Community Primary School' (opened in 2013 as a merger and replacement of 'Ynysboeth Junior School' and 'Ynysboeth Infants School', the later of which was destroyed by fire in 2010) and the 'Bryncynon Community Revival Strategy' (set up in 1994).

-Other local facilities include 'Ynysboeth Factory Estate', a garage ('Potchy's' formerly 'Bryncynon Service Station'), a 'Gulf' petrol station ('Arya Service Station'), the 'Tynte Hotel P.H.', 'Feel Good Factory' (formerly the 'All Saints Church'), a playground, and some local shops and businesses.
+Other local facilities include a playground and some local shops and businesses.

 History

 Historically Ynysboeth and Tyntetown fell within the parish of Llanwonno within the County of Glamorganshire (specifically Mid Glamorgan), was governed by the 'Mountain Ash Urban District Council', within the 'Pontypridd' Census registration district, and fell within the ecclesiastical parish of 'Penrhiwceiber'.

 A separate parish of 'Tyntetown and Ynysboeth' was created in 1923, later regrouped with Penrhiwceiber to become 'Penrhiwceiber, Matthewstown and Ynysboeth' as of 1968, of which they still remain a part of today.